We're the UK's leading bowel cancer charity

 Some people find that having a positive attitude helps them cope, but you may also feel under pressure to avoid appearing low or negative.
 Try not to put too much pressure on yourself.

-Health and Wellbeing events
+Wellbeing events

 Some hospitals offer health and wellbeing events where you can get information on coping with daily life after treatment.
 It’s also a chance to meet other people in a similar position to you.
 Ask your healthcare team if there are any events in your area.

-Follow up
+Follow up appointments

-Your healthcare team may offer you regular follow up appointments after you finish treatment.
-This is to find out how you are coping physically and emotionally.
-If you had treatment to cure the cancer, your team will check the cancer hasn’t come back or spread.
+Your follow up appointments may be with a doctor or specialist nurse at the hospital.
+If you had treatment to cure the cancer, the healthcare team will check the cancer hasn’t come back or spread.
 If there is a risk of the cancer coming back, regular checks will increase the chance of it being picked up early.

 • your latest medicines prescription